-When I recently told one of my good friends I was working for Capkelenn, he has been surprised by the combinations of words I used to describe my job.
+When I recently told one of my good friends I was working for CapKelenn, he was surprised by the combinations of words I used to describe my job: Retail + Coaching.
+In other words: learning to be a good seller and contibute to a better world.

 What I was trying to explain was, roughly speaking, that I was committed to help business people and sellers to contribute to a better world.
 However, in our society, there are many widespread prejudices that make us considering the concept of “honest seller” as an oxymoron.